List of Native Americans in the United States Congress

 Map of all three congressional districts represented by Native Americans at the beginning of the 119th Congress.
-One of Oklahoma's two senators is also a Native American.
+At the time, one of Oklahoma's two senators also was a Native American.

 This is a list of Native Americans with documented tribal ancestry or affiliation who are in the United States Congress.
 All entries on this list are related to Native American tribes based in the continental United States.
 There are Native Hawaiians who have served in Congress, but they are not listed here because they are distinct from North American Natives.
 Richard H. Cain was the first Native American to serve in Congress, serving in the United States House of Representatives.
 Charles Curtis was the first Native American to serve in the United States Senate and would go on to become the first Native American Vice President of the United States.

 Only two Native Americans served in the 115th Congress: Tom Cole (serving since 2003) and Markwayne Mullin (served from 2013 until 2023), both of whom are Republican Representatives from Oklahoma.
 On November 6, 2018, Democrats Sharice Davids of Kansas and Deb Haaland of New Mexico were elected to the U.S. House of Representatives, and the 116th Congress, which commenced on January 3, 2019, had four Native Americans.
 Davids and Haaland are the first two Native American women with documented tribal ancestry to serve in Congress.
 At the start of the 117th Congress on January 3, 2021, five Native Americans were serving in the House, the largest Native delegation in history: Cole, Mullin, Haaland and Davids were all reelected in 2020, with Republican Yvette Herrell of New Mexico elected for the first time in 2020.
 The number dropped back down to four on March 16, 2021 when Haaland resigned her House seat to become the first Native American Secretary of the Interior.